Varun9213/nextflow_chat_bot/README.md

 4. Open http://localhost:5173

 The frontend is configured with Vite proxy so calls to `/chat` are proxied to `http://localhost:5000`.

-## Deploy
-You can deploy backend (Docker) to Render / Railway / Fly / Cloud Run.
-- Build command: (for Docker) use the provided `backend/Dockerfile`
-- Set environment variables on the host: `OPENAI_API_KEY` and `MOCK_MODE` (optional) Frontend can be deployed to Vercel (static build) and the backend to Render; or deploy both in one service via Docker.

 ## API
 POST /chat